ARTICLE I: NAME

 Section 7.
 Vacancies: The CLC Board of Directors shall be empowered to fill Board of Directors position vacancies for the remainder of unexpired terms.

 Section 1.
 Officers: The officers of CLC shall be President, Immediate Past President, President-Elect, Secretary, and Treasurer.
 The Executive Leader, without vote, is also an officer.
 Officers shall serve until their successors have been duly elected and assume office.

 Section 2.
-Qualifications: Any Certified Child Life Specialist who is a CLC member and meets criteria established by the Nominating Committee shall be eligible for nomination and election to an officer position.
+Qualifications: Any Certified Child Life Specialist who is an ACLP member in good standing and meets criteria established by the Nominating Committee shall be eligible for nomination and election to an officer position.

 Section 3.
 Term of Office: The officers, other than President-Elect, will be elected by the membership to serve terms of two years each and shall not be eligible to immediately succeed themselves in the same office.
 At the end of a one-year term, the President-Elect assumes the office of President for one year.
 Immediately after serving as President for one year, the President assumes the office of Immediate Past President for one year.
 Officers will be permitted to run for a consecutive term in a different position, but in no case will an officer be permitted to serve in any capacity for a third consecutive term on the Board of Directors.
 Term of office shall begin immediately following the annual meeting.